-(a) All decisions made by an Appeal Panel comprised of three (3) Arbitrators shall be provided to the Parties no later than fifteen (15) days from the completion of an Appeal hearing process.
-The Appeal Panel shall also provide written reasons to the Parties for its decision within forty-five (45) days of the completion of an Appeal hearing process.

-- (b) Where the Appeal Panel consists of a sole Arbitrator, all decisions shall be provided to the Parties no later than seven (7) days from the completion of an Appeal hearing process.
+- (a) All decisions made by an Appeal Panel comprised of three (3) Arbitrators shall be provided to the Parties no later than fifteen (15) days from the completion of an Appeal hearing process.
+The Appeal Panel shall also provide written reasons to the Parties for its decision within fortyfive (45) days of the completion of an Appeal hearing process. - (b) Where the Appeal Panel consists of a sole Arbitrator, all decisions shall be provided to the Parties no later than seven (7) days from the completion of an Appeal hearing process.
 The Appeal Panel shall also provide written reasons to the Parties for its decision within fifteen (15) days of the completion of an Appeal hearing process. - (c) WADA, the International Olympic Committee, the International Paralympic Committee and the relevant International Federation shall have the right to appeal any decision of the Appeal Panel in a doping-related matter to the CAS [CADP Rule 13.2.2.3.2]. - (d) Subject to Subsection 9.12(c), all Appeal Panel decisions shall be final and binding.

-- (a) The Appeal Panel in a doping-related appeal shall have the same powers to award costs as the Doping Panel. - (b) Subject to the Applicable Conduct Rules and Specific Procedural Rules of the SO, the Appeal Panel in an appeal of a Safeguarding Panel decision shall have the same powers to award costs as the Safeguarding Panel.
+- (a) The Appeal Panel in a doping-related appeal shall have the same powers to award costs as the Doping Panel. - (b) The Appeal Panel in an appeal of a Safeguarding Panel decision shall have the same powers to award costs as the Safeguarding Panel.